A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Multimodal Representation

 Unlike natural scene images, VRDs feature dense text and complex layout structures.
 Methods for encoding layout information can be categorized into positional encoding-based, prompt-based, and task-oriented approaches.

-\paragraph{Positional Encoding.} OCR-dependent models use OCR tools to extract textual and layout, combining the text embeddings with 2D positional encodings to incorporate layout into LLMs \cite{mdocagent,instructdoc}.
+\paragraph{Positional Encoding.} OCR-dependent models use OCR tools to extract textual and layout information, combining text embeddings with 2D positional encodings \cite{layoutlm} to incorporate layout into LLMs \cite{mdocagent,instructdoc}.
 However, these approaches require extra training for feature alignment.
-In contrast, \citet{gpe} assigns unique positional embeddings to attention heads based on multi-dimensional layout features without altering the model architecture or requiring further pretraining. \citet{docllm} treats layout as a separate modality, introducing disentangled spatial attention for cross-modal interactions without visual encoders. \citet{laytokenllm} addresses long-context inference limits by encoding layout as a single token sharing the position with its text.
-However, these methods integrate layout implicitly and depend on large-scale pretraining, reducing effectiveness in tasks needing explicit layout understanding.
+In contrast, \citet{gpe} assigns unique positional embeddings to attention heads based on multi-dimensional layout features without altering the model architecture or requiring further pretraining. \citet{docllm} treats layout as a separate modality and introduces disentangled spatial attention for cross-modal interactions without visual encoders. \citet{laytokenllm} addresses long-context inference limits by encoding layout as a single token sharing the position with its text.
+However, these methods implicitly integrate layout information and rely heavily on large-scale pretraining, resulting in high computational costs and reduced effectiveness for tasks that demand explicit layout understanding.

-\paragraph{Layout as Prompt.} To integrate explicit layout information, some frameworks include layout details in prompts alongside the user query and document content. \citet{icld3ie} introduce an in-context learning based approach to incorporate layout-aware demonstrations with bounding box representations. \citet{lapdoc} and \citet{lmdx} encode layout into text sequence through rule-based verbalization or quantized coordinate tokens.
+\paragraph{Layout as Prompt.} To integrate explicit layout information, some frameworks include layout details in prompts alongside the user query and document content. \citet{icld3ie} introduces an in-context learning based approach to incorporate layout-aware demonstrations into bounding box representations. \citet{lapdoc} and \citet{lmdx} encode layout into text sequence through rule-based verbalization or quantized coordinate tokens.
 These methods enable layout-awareness without training.
 However, these methods increase input length, rely on LLMs to interpret layout as text, and overlook visual cues essential for encoding relative positional information.

-\paragraph{Integrating During Training.} OCR-free frameworks incorporate textual information by formulating recognition and detection tasks that also aid in understanding layout \cite{wang2023towards,unidoc}.
+\paragraph{Integrating During Training.} OCR-free frameworks incorporate text by formulating recognition and detection tasks that also aid in understanding layout \cite{wang2023towards,unidoc}.
 To further enhance this, some models \cite{marten,llavaread} leverage layout-aware pretraining tasks (Section~\ref{sec:pretraining}) and layout-specific instruction-tuning tasks, such as visual grounding~\cite{hrvda,textmonkey} and table reconstruction~\cite{doclayllm}.
-However, these approaches typically require large-scale datasets for pretraining or instruction-tuning, entailing substantial computational resources.
+However, these methods typically require large-scale datasets for pretraining or instruction tuning, leading to substantial computational costs and data bottlenecks.